PMET-public/module-datainstall-graphql/README.md

 1. Data Installer functions like launching a data pack import and retrieving log information about an import
 2. Exporting of data via a GraphQl query to be used in a data pack

-For some data, a valid admin user is required.
+For most queries and mutations, a valid admin user is required.
 In the reqeust headers, add a header of `Authorization` with a value of `username|password`.
 Or the value can be added in the Commerce UI under Stores->Configuration->Advanced->System->Data Installer Authorization.
 This will overide the value passed in the header

 Details on query arguments and types are available in the online GraphQL docs.

 ## Data Installer Support

 **createDataInstallerJob**: Similiar to installing a data pack via CLI.
 This will schedule a data pack import, and return the `job_id` of the process.
-This also supports the retrieval of remote data packs.
+This also supports the retrieval of remote data packs from GitHub.
+If you are accessing a private repository, you will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+This token can be used as an option in the mutation.
+Or it can be added to the Commerce instance under *Stores->Configuration->Advanced->System->Data Installer Authorization*.
+When setting up the token, you will need to give access to the `repo` scope.

 *example: data pack on instance*